-- Preheat the oven - Preheat oven to 400 degrees F. and line a large baking sheet with parchment paper.
+- Preheat the oven – Preheat the oven to 400 degrees F. and line a large baking sheet with parchment paper.

 - Prepare the acorn squash for roasting – Using a sharp, sturdy chef's knife, cut the acorn squash in half from stem to tip.
 Don't try to cut the stem in half, cut around it.
 Use a metal spoon to scoop and scrape out the seeds and stringy bits from the inside of the squash until it is smooth.
 Place the squash halves cut-side-up on the prepared baking sheet and drizzle with olive oil.
 Use a pastry brush to evenly coat the entire surface.
 Sprinkle with salt and pepper.

-- Bake - Bake for approximately 45-60 minutes or until tops are nice and golden brown and the squash flesh is soft and cooked through.
+- Bake – Bake for approximately 45-60 minutes or until the tops are nice and golden brown and the squash flesh is soft and cooked through.
 Remove from the oven and set aside to cool before handling.

 For the Acorn Squash Soup

-- Cook the root vegetables - Heat one tablespoon olive oil in a large pot or Dutch oven over medium heat.
+- Cook the root vegetables – Heat one tablespoon of olive oil in a large pot or Dutch oven over medium heat.
 Add the onions and cook, stirring often, for 4-5 minutes or until the onions soften and turn translucent.
 Add the carrots, celery, and sweet potatoes and mix well to combine with the onion.
 Cover and continue to cook over medium heat for 10-15 minutes, stirring often.

 - Add the cauliflower– After approximately 10 minutes or so, once the vegetables have had a chance to start softening, stir in the garlic and ginger and sautè for approximately 1 minute.
 Add the cauliflower florets and mix well to combine.
 Add the fresh sage, salt, pepper, and cinnamon.

-- Add the broth, roasted acorn squash, and simmer - Add the water or vegetable broth to the pot and bring to a boil.
+- Add the broth and roasted acorn squash, and simmer – Add the water or vegetable broth to the pot and bring to a boil.
 Cover and reduce heat to a simmer.
 Allow vegetables to simmer for approximately 15 minutes.
 In the meantime, scoop the soft flesh from the roasted acorn squash and transfer to the pot.
 Continue to simmer for an additional 15 minutes.